MURALS Inc. MACHINE PAINTING SHOW @ART ROTTERDAM 2020

 Ash Keating and Rutger de Vries

 MURALS Inc. is a Rotterdam based agency specializing in contemporary murals.
 The agency focuses on a stratification within the offer, looking with emphasis on the architectural context and selects mural specialists based on autonomous principles.
-MURALS Inc. wants to emphasize the visual qualities and original trends within the different art movements that manifest themselves in the field of Wall Art.
+MURALS Inc. wants to emphasize the visual qualities and original trends within the different art movements that manifest themselves in the field of Wall Painting.
 Post-graffiti, machine and drone painting, lettering, text-based art, calligraffiti, super graphics, public murals, freestyle painting, deconstruction, post futurism, concrete art are examples.

 MURALS Inc. MACHINE PAINTING SHOW focuses on one of the development that is ongoing, namely machine painting.
 Artists use self-constructed tools to apply the paint.
 They base these techniques on substantive assumptions and lots of trials and errors.
 Applying the paint takes the form of an intriguing performance, the results ultimately are of an exciting and outspoken character.